-The Level 2 Certificate in Children and Young People's Workforce (part-time) enables you to develop specialist knowledge in the childcare sector.
+The Level 2 Introduction to Early Years Education and Care Certificate (part-time) enables you to develop specialist knowledge in the childcare sector.
 The course provides a practical work-based qualification for staff already employed or volunteering in a childcare setting.

 You will work towards achieving core and optional units.
 All of these add to the required content for your award.
 Your selection of option units will depend on a discussion between you and an assessor about the duties within your role.